nspcc-dev/neofs-api/proto-docs/reputation.md

 | AnnounceLocalTrust | [AnnounceLocalTrustRequest](#neo.fs.v2.reputation.AnnounceLocalTrustRequest) | [AnnounceLocalTrustResponse](#neo.fs.v2.reputation.AnnounceLocalTrustResponse) |
 #### Method AnnounceIntermediateResult

-Announces the intermediate result of the iterative algorithm for calculating the global reputation of the node in NeoFS network.
+Announce the intermediate result of the iterative algorithm for calculating the global reputation of the node in NeoFS network.

 Statuses: